Spot risks early

 Email (most common for weekly), Slack channel, or both.
 Grab a Slack incoming webhook URL if you want Slack delivery.

-Paste your keys into the prompt
+Paste the prompt in

 Run it in Claude, ChatGPT, or Gemini